-Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we show you how to automate traffic to your website using WordPress.
+Welcome to Part 4 of our WordPress Web Site Traffic Blueprint article series, where we show you how to grow your business online automatically using WordPress.

-In Part 1 of this article series, we provided an overview of the traffic automation process, and explained why using an expertly configured WordPress website is the key to automating traffic to your site …
+In Part One, we explain why using an expertly configured WordPress site is the key to generating automated web traffic …

-(With an expertly configured WordPress website, all you have to do is publish new content on a regular basis to bring more traffic!)
+(With an expertly configured WordPress site, all you have to do to bring more web traffic is add fresh content regularly!)

-In Part Two, we focused on the setup phase.
-We explained the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a website, and what to do if your site was built using WordPress.
+In Part 2, we look at the setup phase of the traffic automation blueprint.
+We explain the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a website, and what to do if your website is built using WordPress.

-In Part Three, we focus on important configuration decisions.
+In Part 3, we looked at important configuration decisions.

-In this step, we configure all the settings (hosting, WordPress and external) that affect your website’s ability to generate traffic automatically …
+Here, we configure all the settings that affect your site’s traffic-getting ability …

-(In Part Three you learn how to configure all the settings (hosting, WordPress and external) that can affect your site’s ability to generate traffic automatically)
+(In Part Three you learn how to configure all the settings that affect your site’s traffic-getting ability)

-In Part Four, you will learn how to set up various plugins that can help bring web traffic automatically to your website or blog.
+In Part 4, you will learn how to set up various plugins that can help bring web traffic automatically to your website or blog.

-Depending on which business marketing experts you talk to, you could end up spending an hour or two every day (or more) promoting your business on social media.
+Depending on which online marketing experts you get your advice from, you could end up spending a couple of hours every day (or more) promoting your business on social media, as well as trying to run your business, creating content and managing your online presence.

-Most businesses lack the time, resources and financial means to engage in the kind of content marketing that many online marketing experts prescribe.
-If you were to spend all of your time checking LinkedIn, Facebook, and Twitter in addition to planning and writing content for your blog or website, how would you get anything else in your business done?
+Most business owners lack the time, resources and budget to employ the services of a full-time marketing department and engage in the kind of content marketing that many marketing experts recommend.
+If you spend most of your time checking Facebook, LinkedIn, and Twitter in addition to researching and writing articles for your blog or website, how does anything else in your business get done?

-(Keeping their business up and running is how most small businesses spend their time.
-Source: National Federation Of Independent Businesses)
+(Keeping a business up and running is how most small business owners spend their working hours.
+Infographic source: NFIB)

-Small businesses spend most of their working hours keeping their businesses up and running.
-In addition to running a business, there’s sales and marketing.
+Small businesses spend most of their working hours trying to keep their businesses up and running.
+In addition to running a business, there’s also sales and marketing.
 After all, businesses need to remain competitive and make sales in order to survive.

-- Almost half of all businesses surveyed spent at least 6 hours per week on social media (most of the other businesses surveyed that used social media spent even more time – between 6 and 21+ hours per week).
-This use of social media was a 66% increase from the previous year, so if the same research was done today, the numbers would most likely be significantly higher.
+- Almost half of all small businesses surveyed spent around six hours per week on social media (the rest spent even more time – between 6 and 21+ hours per week).
+This was a 66% increase from the previous year, so if the same research was done today, the figures would most likely be higher.

 - Finding and posting content for social media consumed the most time online.

-(Businesses are spending more time each year marketing and promoting themselves online.
+(Businesses spend more time every year marketing and promoting themselves online.
 Infographic: VerticalResponse)

-As small businesses spend increasingly larger amounts of time promoting and marketing themselves online in order to compete and survive, this leaves less time for under-resourced businesses to focus on other important areas …
+As small businesses spend increasingly larger amounts of time on online marketing in order to compete and survive, this leaves less time for under-resourced businesses to focus on other important areas …

-(Businesses with limited resources, time, and budget and many different areas to focus on require careful planning of their marketing strategy.)
+(Businesses with limited time, resources, and marketing budgets and many different business areas to focus on require careful planning of their marketing strategy.)

-One other thing to keep in mind is that, in addition to spending time marketing and promoting your business on a number of social media websites, you are investing all of your efforts into virtual real estate that you don’t control.
-You don’t own Facebook, Twitter, or StumbleUpon.
-These companies can make decisions that impact your business without consulting you.
-Why invest so much time and effort building content on rented real estate?
-With a self-hosted WordPress website, you can have complete control of your own virtual real estate and distribute your content automatically to other online accounts.
+Another thing to keep in mind is that, in addition to spending time promoting and marketing your business on various social websites, all of your efforts are going into virtual real estate that you don’t control.
+You don’t own Facebook, Twitter, or LinkedIn.
+These companies can and will make decisions that affect your business without first consulting you.
+Why invest so much effort and time building content on rented real estate?
+With a self-hosted WordPress site, you can control your own real estate and post your content automatically to other sites.

-Investing in automation to save time and increase productivity is not new.
-Businesses of all sizes have been doing it since the dawn of the Industrial Age.
-In the Digital Age, however, the exponential growth channels for marketing and promoting a business online creates a number of dilemmas for small business owners and business managers, especially for those with limited time, resources, and budget.
+Investing in business automation to leverage time and increase productivity is not new.
+Businesses have been doing it since the Industrial Age.
+In the Digital Age, however, the increased availability of hundreds of new marketing channels creates a number of dilemmas for small business owners, especially for those with limited resources, time, and marketing budgets.
 For example:

-- Which of these marketing channels should you focus more of your time, budget, and efforts on?
+- Which marketing channels do you focus more of your time, efforts, and your budget on?

-- Should you invest so much time and effort building assets on sites that do not belong to you (e.g. YouTube, Twitter, Tumblr, etc.) while neglecting your own domain?
+- Should you invest so much time and effort building a web presence on other people’s sites (e.g. Facebook, LinkedIn, Tumblr, etc.) while ignoring your own domain?

 - Do you create new content for every channel you plan to include in your marketing strategy?